Google unveils Gemini 1.0, its most advanced AI model yet

 “I’ve always believed that if we could build smarter machines, we could harness them to benefit humanity in incredible ways,” Pichai wrote in a blog post.

 Gemini 1.0 is designed to be natively multimodal.
 In simpler terms, it means it can process and combine different kinds of information without relying on separate components or systems.
-This gives it an edge over existing multimodal models, and enables it to perform better on complex reasoning tasks, such as physics problems.
+This gives it an edge over existing multimodal models as it can perform better on complex reasoning tasks, such as physics problems.

 Gemini 1.0 is also proficient in coding and can generate and understand code in popular programming languages like Python, Java, C++ and Go.
-Google has used a specialized version of Gemini 1.0 to create AlphaCode 2, which is an improved version of its AI code generation system that can solve competitive programming challenges.
+Google has used a specialized version of Gemini 1.0 to create AlphaCode 2.
+It is an improved version of its AI code generation system that can solve competitive programming challenges.

 Gemini 1.0 comes in three different sizes: Nano, Pro and Ultra.
 Nano is the smallest and most efficient and is meant for on-device tasks.
 Pro is more versatile and scalable and will be integrated into many of Google’s products and services, such as Bard, Search, Ads, Chrome and Duet AI.
 Ultra is the largest and most capable and will be available for select customers, developers and partners next year.